LordA2117/rev-pwn-docker/README.md

 ## Personal Note
 Obviously this is not full featured but I tried to do what I can.
 If you want uncomment the line in the dockerfile if you want to install ghidra along with the rest of the stuff.

+Obviously a lot of tools are missing so feel free to fork this and add what you like.
+I based this off of cryptocat's binary exploitation 101 videos.

 Star this repo if you like it pls :).